andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

-Title: Annotated survey draft
+Title: Annotated survey
 Date: 2016-04-12
-Modified: 2016-04-19 00:02:19
+Modified: 2016-04-19 16:51:58
 Class: survey
-Slug: survey-draft
+Slug: ingo-survey-annotated

 # Consent

 *Q1.1*: You have been invited to participate in a research survey about the relationship between international nongovernmental organizations (INGOs) and the governments of their host countries.
 This survey is part of a study by Andrew Heiss from Duke University in the United States, with oversight by his adviser, Dr. Judith Kelley.

 Your participation is entirely voluntary and you are free to skip any question or withdraw from the survey at any time.
-The survey should take about 10 minutes to complete. *Please answer in whatever language you feel most comfortable using*.
+The survey should take about **10 minutes** to complete. ***Please answer in whatever language you feel most comfortable using***.

 Results from the survey will be used in aggregate so that it will not be possible to identify any individual organization.
 You can also explicitly choose to remain anonymous.
 Your responses will be securely transmitted to Qualtrics.com and stored in a password protected electronic format.
 The information you provide will be analyzed with statistical software and used in academic research.